neighboring countries of india

 Historical Relations

 India and China share a long history of cultural and economic exchanges.
-Modern relations are complicated by border disputes, notably the 1962 Sino-Indian War over Aksai Chin and Arunachal Pradesh.
+Border disputes complicate modern relations, notably the 1962 Sino-Indian War over Aksai Chin and Arunachal Pradesh.

 Geopolitical Significance